-The next time you find yourself disturbed or frustrated with your reality, remind yourself that the power to transform things already resides deep within you.
+The next time you find yourself frustrated with your reality, remind yourself that the power to transform things already resides deep within you.
 Like an alchemist, you have the means to transmute any perceived unfairness and become a catalyst for positive change.

 All my best on your journey,

 Question for you: Do you believe that life isn’t fair?
 Why or why not?